hmgle/passt/test/README.md

 ### Special requirements for continuous integration and demo modes

-Running the test suite as continuous integration or demo modes will record a video of the steps being executed, and create binary packages.
-The demo mode uses _cool-retro-term_ as terminal, whereas the continuous integration mode uses _MATE Terminal_ by default.
+Running the test suite as continuous integration or demo modes will record the terminal with the steps being executed, using asciinema(1), and create binary packages.

-The following additional packages are commonly needed as well:
+The following additional packages are commonly needed:

-    dbus-x11 xdotool x11-utils xvfb ffmpeg mate-terminal cool-retro-term xauth dconf-cli alien linux-perf tshark sqlite3`
+    alien linux-perf tshark

-For convenience, suitable profiles for _MATE Terminal_ and _cool-retro-term_ are provided under the `env` directory.
-To source them:

-    dconf load /org/mate/terminal/profiles/ < env/mate-terminal.profile
-    cp env/cool_retro_term.sqlite ~/.local/share/cool-retro-term/QML/OfflineStorage/Databases/*.sqlite

 ## Regular test